gileadraab/phoebesnotebook/posts/automating-deployments-with-ansible.md

-In this article we will explore the purpose, the tools and the steps necessary to automate the deployment of flask web applications using Ansible:
+In this article we will explore the purposes, the tools and the steps necessary to automate the deployment of flask web applications using Ansible.

-## Content
+We will be covering:

 [TOC]

 ## Why it might be a good idea to automate your deployment processes
 The value of deployment automation may vary depending on the size, complexity or volume of your processess but here are some key bennefits that automated deplyments can bring whether you are a regular user or a big business or organization:<br>